Sludge-Cat-Games/adventum-rules/Core Ruleset/Enchanting.md

 ###### SNAG

 Your are attuned to the item but your grip is tenuous at best.
-Roll 1d8.
-You only have that many uses of the item's Attunement Effect before you lose the effect and you have to attune again.
+You only have uses equal to your MIND ATTRIBUTE of the item's Attunement Effect before you lose the effect and you have to attune again.

 ###### FAIL

 Your ritual fails and you're unable to attune.
-The item rejects you, your next attempt to attune LOSES LEVERAGE, and you can't attempt to attune again until the next day.
+The item rejects you and you can't attempt to attune again until the next day.

 ###### CRIT

 You're more than attuned to the object.
-You're SYNCHRONIZED.
-You have LEVERAGE whenever you're rolling to use an item you're SYNCHRONIZED with.
+You're HARMONIZED.

+### Harmony

+When you've achieved HARMONY with a magic item, its effectiveness is increased greatly.
+If the object has SUCCESS conditions, your rolls with the item have LEVERAGE until you SNAG or FAIL with that item.
+If the magic item has a passive effect instead of SUCCESS conditions, the effect is doubled or heightened at the AL's discretion until next sunrise.

 ### Knowledge

 You can only ENCHANT an object if you have KNOWLEDGE of a certain Effect.
-You can spend 5 XP to gain KNOWLEDGE of any GRACEFUL skill.
+You can spend 15 XP to gain KNOWLEDGE of any skill with the Graceful tag.
 You can also gain KNOWLEDGE by expending 5 XP and destroying an ENCHANTED ITEM you are attuned to.
-You automatically have KNOWLEDGE of any GRACEFUL skill you know.
+You automatically have KNOWLEDGE of any skill with the Graceful tag you know.

 ## Enchantment Tier Table